ssd39/AdBuddy.ai/README.md

       - **Audience Resolvers:** Similarly, it calls the Qloo `/v2/audiences/types` API and uses an LLM to pick the best audience IDs from the response.
       - **Location Resolvers:** It calls the Here Maps Geocoding API to convert a location name (e.g., "San Francisco, CA") into precise latitude and longitude coordinates.
     - **Output:** The final, fully-resolved `QlooParameterSet` ready for the insights API call.

-## Frontend

-The frontend of AdBuddy.ai is a modern single-page application (SPA) built with React, Vite, and TypeScript.
-It uses Tailwind CSS for styling and React Router for navigation.
-The application is designed to provide a seamless and intuitive user experience for creating and managing ad campaigns.

-### Key Components:

-- **`AuthenticatedLayout`:** A higher-order component that wraps all protected routes, ensuring that only authenticated users can access them.
-It typically includes the main navigation, sidebar, and other common UI elements.
-- **`Sidebar`:** The main navigation component, providing links to the dashboard, competitors page, campaign creation, and other key areas of the application.
-- **`ConversationArea`:** A component that facilitates the conversation between the user and the AI, capturing the input needed for campaign generation.
-- **`Onboarding` components:** A set of components (`OnboardingPage`, `OnboardingLobbyPage`, `VideoCallPage`, `AICallPage`) that guide the user through the initial setup and data collection process.
-- **Page Components:** Each page in the application (e.g., `DashboardPage`, `CampaignDetailsPage`, `CreateCampaignPage`) is a dedicated component responsible for rendering the main content of that page.

-### Routing:

-The application uses React Router for managing navigation.
-The main `App.tsx` file defines the application's routes, including public routes (e.g., `/login`, `/`) and protected routes that require authentication.
-The `ProtectedRoute` component ensures that unauthenticated users are redirected to the login page.

 ## Project Structure